Are you looking to have fun and get creative while saving money and living more sustainably? If so, why not think about learning upholstery?

-If you’d like to find out more, here’s our beginner’s guide to upholstery.
+To find out more, here’s our beginner’s guide to upholstery.

 1. Learn the basics

-Once you’ve learned the basics, you can start practicing on more complex pieces, but it’s always best for beginners to start small.
-Trying to tackle a full armchair or sofa on your first attempt isn’t the best idea.
-Instead, start off with smaller, simpler pieces and work your way up to more ambitious projects.
+Once you’ve learned the basics, you can start practising on more complex pieces, but it’s always best for beginners to start small.
+Trying to tackle a full armchair or sofa on your first attempt, for example, probably isn’t the best idea.
+Instead, starting off with smaller, simpler pieces can help you to gradually work your way up to more ambitious projects.

 So what are the best pieces for beginners to start with?
 Anything with straight lines is always a safe bet – things like footstools, ottomans, bench seats, dining room chairs, and headboards.
-With curved pieces of furniture you’ll need to make a pleat to tuck the fabric in, whereas with straight lines you usually only need to fold the corners over in a process that’s similar to wrapping a present.
+With curved pieces of furniture, you’ll need to make a pleat to tuck the fabric in.
+But with straight lines, you usually only need to fold the corners over in a process that’s similar to wrapping a present.

-According to many experts, one of the best things to practice upholstery on is a dining room chair pad.
+According to many experts, one of the best things to practise upholstery on is a dining room chair pad.
 This is an easy project that doesn’t require many tools – just some fabric scissors and a staple gun.
 To see how simple reupholstering a dining room seat can be, have a watch of the video below.

 2. Purchase your tools

-While upholstery involves a lot of pulling and stapling, sewing is sometimes involved as well, so if you do any sewing you may well have some of the tools needed at home anyway.
+While upholstery involves a lot of pulling and stapling, sewing is sometimes involved as well, so if you do any sewing, you may well have some of the tools needed at home anyway.

-Fabric scissors: If you don’t already have a pair of these in your sewing kit, you’ll need to pick up sharp, good quality fabric scissors.
+Fabric scissors – If you don’t already have a pair of these in your sewing kit, you’ll need to pick up sharp, good-quality fabric scissors.
 Bear in mind that using these scissors to cut other materials can make them blunt, so try to keep them only for cutting fabric.

-Rubber mallet: You may have a rubber mallet in your toolbox already, and they come in very handy for upholstery.
+Rubber mallet – You may have a rubber mallet in your toolbox already and they come in very handy for upholstery.
 You can use them to hammer parts into place without damaging the furniture frame or fabric.

-Staple removers.
-Some staple guns come with staple removers, but if yours doesn’t, you’ll need to purchase one.
+Staple removers – Some staple guns come with staple removers, but if yours doesn’t you’ll need to purchase one.
 They’re essential for pulling staples up and removing old fabric.

-Soft tape measure.
-Having a soft tape measure is valuable as it allows you to take precise measurements around the curves of furniture in a way that hard tape measures can’t.
+Soft tape measure – Having a soft tape measure is valuable as it allows you to take precise measurements around the curves of furniture in a way that hard tape measures can’t.

-If you just want to try out upholstery to see if it’s for you, then you’ll probably be able to get by with just a staple gun, fabric and fabric scissors, as long as your project’s very simple.
+If you just want to try out upholstery to see if it’s for you, then you’ll probably be able to get by with just a staple gun, fabric, and fabric scissors, as long as your project’s very simple.

 3. Brush up on your upholstery knowledge

-Truly getting the hang up of upholstery hinges on plenty of practice, and probably a lot of trial and error too – but taking some time to learn about the art of upholstery can make a big difference to how quickly you get the hang of it.
+Truly getting the hang of upholstery hinges on plenty of practise and probably a lot of trial and error.
+But taking some time to learn about the art of upholstery can also make a big difference to how quickly you get the hang of it.
 It can also give your confidence a welcome boost too.

 Read an upholstery book

-If you enjoy reading and learning from books, you might want to think about buying an upholstery book.
+If you enjoy reading and learning from books, then you might want to think about buying an upholstery book.
 The Beginner’s Guide to Upholstery by workshop teacher Vicky Grubb uses plain English to show you all the simple techniques needed to create beautiful pieces of furniture.

-Or you might want to pick up a copy of The Upholsterer’s Step-by-Step Handbook by Alex Law.
+Or, you might want to pick up a copy of The Upholsterer’s Step-by-Step Handbook by Alex Law.
 Known as a ‘one-stop reference for the amateur upholsterer’, this book contains all the tips and tricks needed to begin your upholstery adventure – and with clear descriptions and plenty of illustrations, you’ll be able to work on each piece with confidence.
-From assessing the job, to estimating your materials and planning the order of work, you’ll learn how to apply logic to get the job done smoothly, no matter how big the project is.
+From assessing the job to estimating your materials and planning the order of work, you’ll learn how to apply logic to get the job done smoothly, no matter how big the project is.

 To find out more about the best upholstery books for beginners, check out this article by Book Authority.

-Watch YouTube tutorials
+Watch upholstery tutorials on YouTube

-You might want to start off by browsing some of the most popular channels, like Kim’s Upholstery, ALO Upholstery, Artisan Upholstery Studio and FaceLiftInteriors.
+You might want to start off by browsing some of the most popular channels, like Kim’s Upholstery, ALO Upholstery, Artisan Upholstery Studio, and FaceLiftInteriors.
 These channels have lots of informative videos, so if you find a presenter and teaching style you like, you can browse through their content and see what jumps out.

 Aside from watching videos that go over the different upholstery tools and techniques, it’s also very beneficial to watch several videos of an upholstery project.
 Even if the project feels too ambitious for you to tackle straight away, you’ll be surprised at how much you can pick up just from watching someone reupholster an old sofa.
 Plus, it’s always good to look forward to some of the more challenging projects you can attempt once you’ve acquired a few skills!

 If you’re happy to pay a fee, there are several online upholstery classes that promise to take you from amateur to confident upholsterer.

 4. Familiarise yourself with upholstery tips

-Before you clear some workspace and lay your fabric out, it’s helpful to familiarise yourself with some of the most important upholstery tips.
+Before you clear some workspace and lay your fabric out, it can be helpful to familiarise yourself with some of the most important upholstery tips.

 Not only might this ruin your furniture, but it could also knock your confidence and take away some of your excitement.
-Starting with something small and simple, like an ottoman, stool or dining room chair will help you perfect your technique – and there’s also more room for error.
+Starting with something small and simple, like an ottoman, stool, or dining room chair will help you perfect your technique – and there’s also more room for error.

 Choose the right fabric.
 It’s important to think about more than just aesthetics when it comes to choosing the right fabric for your upholstery project.
 The fabric should be thick enough to pull firmly without ripping – and it should be cheap enough that you can buy extra (to hide any errors) without it causing any issues.

 Pull the fabric tight.
-One technique it’s essential to get right early on is pulling the fabric tightly enough.
+One technique that’s essential to get right early on is pulling the fabric tightly enough.
 If there are the smallest wrinkles or bulges in the material, you haven’t pulled it tight enough.

 - Don’t rush.
-When people first start upholstery, it’s normal to underestimate how much time a project will take, and many people imagine their time will go a lot further than it does.
-As a good rule of thumb, you might want to double the amount of time you think a job will take you – so if you think you can do up a dining room chair in a couple of hours, it may be wise to set aside four hours.
+When people first start upholstery, it’s normal to underestimate how much time a project will take and many people imagine their time will go a lot further than it does.
+As a good rule of thumb, you might want to double the amount of time you think a job will take you.
+For example, if you think you can do up a dining room chair in a couple of hours, it may be wise to set aside four hours.

-Do remember though, that while it’s absolutely worth the effort, getting to grips with upholstery for the first time won’t necessarily be quick or easy, so be kind to yourself.
-If you make a mistake, remember that’s all part of the learning process – and if your hands or eyes are becoming tired, take a break.
+Do remember though, that while it’s absolutely worth the effort, getting to grips with upholstery for the first time won’t necessarily be quick or easy, so try to be patient with yourself.
+If you make a mistake, remember it’s all part of the learning process – and if your hands or eyes are becoming tired, take a break.
 The process of upholstery should be fun, so go at your own pace and enjoy the journey.